skand3r/Booking/README.md

 ## Features Yet to Be Done

-- Create management sections for users to: update, cancel their bookings.
 - Allow users to book specific room types in a hotel.
 - Implement ADMIN management for tracking and managing booking status.
 - Extend the project to support other types of bookings (e.g., plane tickets, concert tickets, etc.).